-Purists love dry-fly fishing for mountain trout, but nymphs catch more and larger fish in the colder months.
-For consistent catches, go deep with nymphs.
+Purists love dry-fly fishing for mountain trout, but for consistent catches, go deep with nymphs

-A large, dark shadow was visible in a bathtub-sized pool.
+A large, dark shadow was visible in a bathtub-sized pool during a winter trout trip.
 The pool downstream from where I stood had produced several average-sized rainbow trout for quick release.
 The shadow was in a tiny pool upstream in the middle of a turbulent riffle.

 The fly was a black, No. 16, stonefly nymph with a split shot pinched onto the leader 6 inches above the fly.
 After repositioning, a diagonal cast upstream dropped the fly several feet above the shadow, which allowed the fly to enter the pool without the line first passing over the fish.